Alabama e-Health: Rural Healthcare of Tomorrow Today

 What is Telepsychology and What Software to Use

 National Recognition for MAO

 The American Academy of HIV Medicine and the Institute for Technology in Healthcare awarded the Alabama e-Health Initiative for its innovative use of technology in the HIV care setting.
 Additionally, under President Obama’s administration, the White House’s national HIV strategy highlighted the Alabama e-Health model as a viable and cost-effective means of reaching rural HIV patients.
 Recognizing the state’s egregiously disproportionate number of poor health outcomes in rural counties, the State of Alabama turned to MAO, under the previous Governor, for advice on addressing health disparities, resulting in the nomination of MAO’s CEO, Michael Murphree, L.I.C.S.W., to the State’s Healthcare Task Force.
-Murphree has also been invited to participate in three rural health conferences at the White House where he advocates for policies to bolster rural healthcare capabilities.
+Murphree has also been invited to participate in three rural health conferences at the White House as well as a growing list of national, state and regional policy and action panels where he advocates for policies to bolster rural healthcare capabilities.